RejwanShafi25/Nilam-BD-an-online-auction-system/README.md

 Implementation and Deployment
 ---
-The project includes a comprehensive user manual that details the setup process—from installing Composer and Laravel Breeze to executing migration commands.
+The project includes a comprehensive user manual that details the setup process from installing Composer and Laravel Breeze to executing migration commands.
 The [GitHub repository](RejwanShafi/nilam-an-online-auction-system) contains the complete source code, which facilitates further development and collaboration.

 **Group Members**
 ---